grahamlutz/grahamlutz.com/wp-content/themes/illdy/README.txt

 A starter theme called Illdy.

-== Description ==

-Illdy is a free premium one page WordPress theme.

 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.